March 22-24, 2026

 IP Litigation Strategy: The Art of Winning Before Trial

-Often the focus of “winning” in litigation will focus on trial strategy and tactics, but the reality is that most IP cases never reach a jury.
+Often, the focus of “winning” in litigation will focus on trial strategy and tactics, but the reality is that most IP cases never reach a jury.
 The strategies that determine outcomes are typically only visible behind the scenes.
-From early case assessment and venue strategy to discovery management, claim construction, expert development, dispositive motions, and evidentiary positioning, the decisive moments…
+From early case assessment and due diligence relating to the strength of the assets, to venue strategy, discovery management, claim construction, expert…

 Hon.
 John W. Holcomb

-Often the focus of “winning” in litigation will focus on trial strategy and tactics, but the reality is that most IP cases never reach a jury.
+Often, the focus of “winning” in litigation will focus on trial strategy and tactics, but the reality is that most IP cases never reach a jury.
 The strategies that determine outcomes are typically only visible behind the scenes.
-From early case assessment and venue strategy to discovery management, claim construction, expert development, dispositive motions, and evidentiary positioning, the decisive moments…
+From early case assessment and due diligence relating to the strength of the assets, to venue strategy, discovery management, claim construction, expert…

 ,

 IPWatchdog is pleased to announce that Hon.
 David Kappos, Hon.
-Andrei Iancu, and Joseph Allen, will be inducted into the IPWatchdog Masters™ Hall of Fame.
-The induction ceremony will take place during our lunch program, with the inductions and remarks starting at approximately 1:45 PM ET.
+Andrei Iancu, and Joseph Allen will be inducted into the IPWatchdog Masters™ Hall of Fame.
+The induction ceremony will take place during our lunch program, with the inductions and remarks starting at approximately 2:00 PM ET.
 Inductees to the IPWatchdog Masters™ Hall of Fame are honored as a tribute to…

 Joe Allen Joseph Allen